maximdanilchenko/maximdanilchenko.github.io/index.md

 [mgun](https://github.com/maximdanilchenko/mgun) - HTTP REST Client based on [requests](https://github.com/requests/requests) with dynamic url building (and its async analog - [async-mgun](https://github.com/maximdanilchenko/async-mgun)).

-Some other projects mostly for fun (like [lazy](https://github.com/maximdanilchenko/lazy)) or experience you can find on [my github](https://github.com/maximdanilchenko)
+Some other projects mostly for fun (like [lazy](https://github.com/maximdanilchenko/lazy) - html markup generator) or experience you can find on [my github](https://github.com/maximdanilchenko)

 ### I am good at: